 - The Public Health Authority still urges people with symptoms, even mild ones, to avoid social contacts so not to infect others.
-This applies both in working life and in private life. - Especially people over 70 years are encouraged to limit the contact with other people for as long as possible for some time to come. - Prohibition of public gatherings and public events with more than 500 people are still accurate and the decision was made on March 11. - All Sweden's upper secondary schools, colleges and universities are urged to keep closed and switch to distance education, was announced on March 17. - On March 19, the Parliament passed a new regulation that gives the government the possibility to close elementary schools and preschools and that secures care for children of guardians working in socially important activities.
-However, as of March 23 the government has not yet decided to close elementary and preschools. - The Ministry of Foreign Affairs still advises Swedish citizens against unnecessary travel to all countries in the world.
+This applies both in working life and in private life. - Especially people over 70 years are encouraged to limit the contact with other people for as long as possible for some time to come. - Prohibition of public gatherings and public events with more than 500 people are still accurate and the decision was made on March 11. - All Sweden's upper secondary schools, colleges and universities are urged to keep closed and switch to distance education, was announced on March 17. - The Ministry of Foreign Affairs still advises Swedish citizens against unnecessary travel to all countries in the world.
 The recommendation is valid until April 14, after which a new assessment will be made. - The government stops travel to Sweden from countries outside the EU as from March 19 and 30 days onwards.
 For Swedish citizens and other persons residing in Sweden, but who are abroad, are however able to return home.
-The entry ban does also not apply to people who have particularly important reasons for traveling to Sweden, e.g. diplomats and persons in need of international protection. - On March 19 it was announced by the Public Health Authority that also domestic travels shall be limited, especially to and from the major cities.
+The entry ban does also not apply to people who have particularly important reasons for traveling to Sweden, e.g. diplomats and persons in need of international protection.